bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

       - No concerns from any other team
    - API specs doc approach
       - During the course of documentation, some resource would be required from Loren and Kaine team.
-  * Lessons learnt
+    - Lessons learnt
       - Do we need to involve more folks apart from Assets team?
+        - Sandra to conduct the lessons learnt within Assets team and circulate the results/outcome to PO's.
 1. Loren agree w.
 Kaine: Business profile: need to make email field as a mandatory input by user. #3080 https://app.zenhub.com/workspaces/entity-5bf2f2164b5806bc2bf60531/issues/bcgov/entity/3080
     - Ticket has been updated.